whitesource-ft/xModuleAnalyzer-NET/README.md

 See [WhiteSource Prioritize (EUA) Prerequisites](https://whitesource.atlassian.net/wiki/spaces/WD/pages/572850338/EUA+Setting+Up+a+Project+for+Effective+Usage+Analysis)

 ## Installation
-1. Download **xModuleAnalyzer-NET.ps1** to your computer.
+1. Download the latest [xModuleAnalyzer-NET](https://github.com/whitesource-ft/xModuleAnalyzer-NET/releases/latest/download/xModuleAnalyzer-NET.zip) package to your computer and extract it.
-2. Download **wss-unified-agent-EUA-net.config** and modify the configuration as needed, or alternatively, provide your own EUA (WhiteSource Prioritize) configuration file.
+2. Modify the provided **wss-unified-agent-EUA-net.config** file as needed, or alternatively, use your own EUA (WhiteSource Prioritize) configuration file.
    The configuration file must be placed in the same directory as **xModuleAnalyzer-NET.ps1**.

 ## Execution